-Before starting Zomig, ask your doctor or pharmacist if it’s safe for you to consume alcohol.
+Before starting Zomig, ask your doctor or pharmacist whether it’s safe for you to consume alcohol.

 Pregnancy and breastfeeding

-It’s unclear if Zomig is safe during pregnancy.
+It’s unclear whether Zomig is safe during pregnancy.
 If you’re pregnant or planning to become pregnant, talk with your doctor before taking Zomig.

 Experts suggest that untreated migraine episodes may increase the risk of pregnancy complications.
 If you’re pregnant and have migraine, talk with your doctor to find the safest treatment for you.

-It’s unknown whether Zomig passes into breast milk and what effects it may have on breastfed children.
+It’s unknown whether Zomig passes into breast milk and what effects it may have on children who are breastfed.

-If you’re breastfeeding or considering breastfeeding, talk with your doctor to find out if it’s safe to do so while taking Zomig.
-Your doctor will help you decide if the benefits of taking Zomig outweigh the possible risks during this time.
+If you’re breastfeeding or considering breastfeeding, talk with your doctor to find out whether it’s safe to do so while taking Zomig.
+Your doctor will help you decide whether the benefits of taking Zomig outweigh the possible risks during this time.

 Zomig is available as the generic drug zolmitriptan.
 Generics usually cost less than brand-name drugs.
 Talk with your doctor if you’d like to know about taking generic zolmitriptan.